itznishant/AlchemyU-Ethereum-Week1-Project/readme.md

 ## INFO
 Author: Nishant Vemulakonda

-This GitHub Repository serves as a Week-1 Project Submission for the Ethereum Bootcamp on ALCHEMY UNIVSERITY (https://university.alchemy.com/).
+This GitHub Repository serves as a Week-1 Project Submission for the Ethereum Bootcamp on ALCHEMY UNIVERSITY (https://university.alchemy.com/).

 ## ECDSA Node